 Below are the viewpoints of the industry experts on how personal injury law firms can benefit from litigation support services:

 Litigation support services are crucial in streamlining personal injury cases and allowing lawyers to focus on the matter instead document-gathering.
 While every personal injury matter is unique, the litigation process is typically uniform.
 With uniformity comes streamlined processing through litigation support services.

 For example, in the pre-litigation process, support services are pivotal in preparing primary medical records release forms, requesting public records, contacting health insurance, and witnessing the investigation.
 These processes are often necessary for personal injury lawsuits but do not need to be handled by an attorney.

-Litigation support services can handle some initial fact-gathering processes so an attorney can focus on the legal aspect of a case.
-And after a lawsuit is filed, litigation support services can leverage the power of subpoenas to gather additional information in personal injury claims.
-Often, we retain litigation support service companies to issue subpoenas and continuously communicate with facilities to ensure they comply with the subpoenas.
+Litigation support services help gather facts at the start, so lawyers can concentrate on the legal side of things.
+Once a lawsuit is filed, these services can use subpoenas to get more info for personal injury claims.
+We often hire them to send subpoenas and stay in touch with places to make sure they follow through.
 Unfortunately, it is not rare for a business or individual to ignore subpoenas.